The Cheech Marin Center for Chicano Art & Culture: Film

-In 2019 Edward Tyndall directed a film featuring Cheech Marin titled The Cheech: An American Icon's Crusade for the Chicano Art Movement.
-The film covers Marin's lifelong advocacy for Chicano art, and his efforts to develop The Cheech Marin Center for Chicano Art, Culture and Industry.
-The original music score was written by El Dusty.
+Released in 2019, Edward Tyndall directed a short documentary film featuring Cheech Marin titled The Cheech: An American Icon's Crusade for the Chicano Art Movement.
+The film covers Marin's lifelong advocacy for Chicano art, and his efforts to develop The Cheech Marin Center for Chicano Art & Culture (formerly called The Cheech Marin Center for Chicano Art, Culture and Industry).
+El Dusty, a Grammy-Nominated musician, wrote the original music score.
+The production company was Mobius Films.